SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/BlocInternals.md

 However, we call `BlElement openInNewSpace`
 This will open a new OS Windows, with our scene

+BlSpace is your main entry point to your application.
+It'll connect you to OS window, manage which element needs drawing and the rendering of your scene.
+Rendering is done by a dedicated render class, BARenderer by default.

+Host has their own pulse loop which are then transmitted to their BlSpace My loop follows the next rules:

+•	The #pulsePeriod duration is the minimum amount of time between two subsequent sends of #pulse.
+•	If a pulse took more time than #pulsePeriod, then the next pulse may either send the next #pulse immediately, or do a small wait before if another process with lower priority is suspended (and may be starving).

+The opened spaces listen the pulse to be synchronized and to update their state when it is needed.

+Each BlSpace is hosted in  a specific BlHost environment.
+All these BlHost are then accessible through BlUniverse.

+ As of this writing, it can be Morphic or an OS Window, using OSWindow and SDL2 backend.

 We begin with `BlElement >> openInNewSpace` or `BlElement >> openInSpace`  which are equivalent.